 Santa Cruz island | The Charles Darwin- Highlands

 In the morning we arrive in Puerto Ayora, on Santa Cruz Island.
 Santa Cruz is the second largest in the island group, and has the largest population, with Puerto Ayora as its main town.
 It also boasts the most varied of the islands’ vegetation zones: coastal, transition, scalesia, miconia and pampa.
-The Charles Darwin Research Station is a 10 minute walk from the centre of the town.
-Here, an exhibition centre displays photos of recent volcanic eruptions, charts outlining geological formations and drawings of the evolutionary development of endemic species.
+The Charles Darwin Research Station is a 10-minute walk from the center of the town.
+Here, an exhibition center displays photos of recent volcanic eruptions, charts outlining geological formations and drawings of the evolutionary development of endemic species.
 A corral houses adult Galapagos Tortoises, and a nursery cares for young tortoises until they are about three years old, when their shells have hardened enough to resist attack from feral dogs.
-In the afternoon we may have the opportunity to visit the highlands and see giant land tortoises in the wild.
+In the afternoon in Santa Cruz Island, we may have the opportunity to visit the highlands and see giant land tortoises in the wild.

-In the morning the boat arrives to a small little island off the southern tip of Santiago called Chinese Hat, for it's unique shape.
+In the morning the boat arrives in Santiago Island a small little island off the southern part of the Island called Chinese Hat, for its unique shape.
 Here it is often possible to see Galapagos penguins and the marine life is fantastic for snorkelling.
 There is also a large sea lion colony here as well as many marine iguanas that can be seen on our guided walk amongst the volcanic scenery, with good views to the cone of the island's volcano.
 In the afternoon we take an excursion by "panga" to Black Turtle Cove, to witness the extensive mangrove system and interesting waterway canals.
 Sea Turtles and different species of rays can often be seen in this cove, offering a peaceful and fascinating glimpse into the diversity of the area.